chiteroman/PlayIntegrityFix/README.md

 ## About module

-It injects a classes.dex file to modify few fields in android.os.Build class.
-Also, in native code it creates a hook to modify system properties.
+It injects a classes.dex file to modify a few fields in the android.os.Build class.
+Also, it creates a hook in the native code to modify system properties.
+These are spoofed only to Google Play Services' DroidGuard (SafetyNet/Play Integrity) service.

 The purpose of the module is to avoid a hardware attestation.

+## Troubleshooting

-## Failing BASIC verdict
+### Failing BASIC verdict

 If you are failing basicIntegrity (SafetyNet) or MEETS_BASIC_INTEGRITY (Play Integrity) something is wrong in your setup.
-My recommended steps in order to find the problem:
+Recommended steps in order to find the problem:

-- Disable all modules except mine.
+- Disable all modules except this one
-- Check your SELinux (must be enforced).

 Some modules which modify system can trigger DroidGuard detection, never hook GMS processes.

-## Certify Play Store and fix Google Wallet

-Follow this steps:

-- Flash my module in Magisk/KernelSU (if you already have my module, just ignore this step).
-- Clear Google Wallet cache (if you have it).
-- Clear Google Play Store cache and data.
-- Clear Google Play Services (com.google.android.gms) cache and data (Optionally skip clearing data and wait some time, ~24h, for it to resolve on its own).
-- Reboot

-## Troubleshooting

-### Fails to meet device integrity (KernelSU)
+### Failing DEVICE verdict (on KernelSU)

 - Disable ZygiskNext
 - Reboot
 - Enable ZygiskNext

-### Passes device integrity, but fails in Wallet (even after clearing cache)
+### Play Protect/Store Certification and Google Wallet Tap To Pay Setup Security Requirements

+Follow these steps:

+- Flash the module in Magisk/KernelSU
+- Clear Google Wallet cache (if you have it)
-- Remove all data from Google Play Services
+- Clear Google Play Store cache and data
+- Clear Google Play Services (com.google.android.gms) cache and data (Optionally skip clearing data and wait some time, ~24h, for it to resolve on its own)
+- Reboot

 <details>
 <summary>Guide</summary>